Adige-Calculations/GNU-Linux-handbook/src/systemd.md

 systemctl cat <service>     #view the configuration file for a service
 ```

-It is commonly used in conjunction with other system management tools, such as systemd.

 You may have noticed that the system services end with ```.service```
 extension, these are nothing but files that are used to define a service
 in systemd. ```systemctl``` is smart enough to understand that you’re looking